How would your life change if you embraced the wild and sensitive parts of yourself?

 Yes, this is me!

-The survival strategies we get stuck in are easier to recognize in kids, who are still learning to regulate the way they communicate their stress.
-If you're a parent or caregiver struggling to understand your child's behavior, you've probably already tried punishments and rewards.
-I offer group learning and coaching support to help you do something altogether different.
+I offer group learning, coaching and support to help you do something altogether different.
 By viewing children's behavior through the lens of their neurobiological development and autonomic nervous system, we will uncover why your child is struggling and work to identify the supports you and your child need in order to do and feel better.

 Why don't I work directly with children?
 Children who are struggling with dysregulated behaviors and emotions need more intensive interventions than I can provide in weekly online sessions.
-However, the many hours you are with them, combined with the work we do together, can help you better understand them and bring more regulation to their nervous system and your own.
+However, the many hours you are with them, combined with the work we do together, can help you better understand how bring more regulation to their nervous system and your own.
 I highly recommend reviewing my referral page for direct work with your child.

 Do you have a wild and/or sensitive child?